lowderchris/fluxon-mhd/py/readme.md

 Python 3, NumPy, Scipy are the standard set that these routines rely upon. iPython is optional, but provides a friendly environment in which to work.

 For the visualization routines, the package MayaVi is required, which provides a more user-friendly interface for VTK.
-The pip3 version of this package weaves a tangled web of dependencies, but at the time of writing this, the bleeding-edge Github version of [MayaVi](https://github.com/enthought/mayavi) version is working.
+Installation has in the past proven a tangled web of dependencies and abandoned packages, but as of recent versions installation should be possible via:

+    brew install vtk --with-python --with-qt --without-python@2
+    pip3 install (--user) PyQt5
+    pip3 install (--user) mayavi

+Note that as of late, the installation / compilation of new(er) versions of VTK appears to be problematic, with a fix requiring installing from the most updated source.
+This causes problems down the road with installing mayavi, as it is unable to see a specific release version number of VTK.

+Good luck.